Elemental-Code/UniLauncher/README.md

 ### About

 A useful, user-friendly, program launcher made in C#.
-Its my public / open source application, i'm going to try to get the core functionality in first, then work on eye candy and ease of use.

 ### Licence